Why Isn't Relational Learning Taking Over the World?: Knowledge Graphs

 \section{Knowledge Graphs}

-(Subject, verb, object) triples are the basis for knowledge graphs where the subject is an entity, the verb is a relation or property and the object is an entity or a datatype value, such as a number or a string.
+(Subject, verb, object) triples are the basis for knowledge graphs.
+The subject is an entity.
+The verb is a relation or property.
+The object is an entity or a datatype value, such as a number or a string.
 A collection of triples can be treated as a labelled directed graph where the entities and datatype values are nodes.
 There is an arc from the subject to the object, labelled with the verb.
 Triples are universal representations of relations: any relation can be represented as subject-verb-object triples \citep[See e.g.,][Section 16.1]{Poole:2023aa}.

 One large public knowledge graph is Wikidata \citep{Wikidata:2014aa}.
-Figure \ref{wikidata-fig} (a) shows some tables representing the football (soccer) player Christine Sinclair.
+Table \ref{wikidata-tab} shows tables about the football (soccer) player Christine Sinclair.
 She is the player (man or woman) with the most goals in international play.
-Figure \ref{wikidata-fig} (a) shows the corresponding Wikidata knowledge graph.
+Figure \ref{wikidata-fig} shows part of the corresponding Wikidata knowledge graph.
 In Wikidata, Christine Sinclair is represented by the identifier Q262802.
 The country Canada is represented by the identifier Q16.

 This shows two ways of converting relations to triples.
 The first is to group columns such as ``Canada''-en, giving (Q16, name, ''Canada''-en).
 Grouping columns does not work in general as there are exponentially many grouping of columns.
 It is only done in restricted cases.